anima-wg/brski-cloud/anima-brski-cloud.md

 This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that are not sufficiently specified in BRSKI.
 Two modes of operation are specified in this document.
-The Cloud Registrar may redirect the Pledge to the owner's Registrar, or the Cloud Registrar may issue a voucher to the Pledge that includes the domain of the owner's Enrollment over Secure Transport {{!RFC7030}} (EST) server.
+The Cloud Registrar may redirect the pledge to the owner's Registrar, or the Cloud Registrar may issue a voucher to the pledge that includes the domain of the owner's Enrollment over Secure Transport {{!RFC7030}} (EST) server.

 ## Terminology

 {::boilerplate bcp14}

-This document uses the terms Pledge, Registrar, MASA, and Voucher from {{BRSKI}} and {{RFC8366}}.
+This document uses the terms pledge, Registrar, MASA, and Voucher from {{BRSKI}} and {{RFC8366}}.

 Local Domain:
 : The domain where the pledge is physically located and bootstrapping from.
 This may be different to the pledge owner's domain.